-ALBERSWEIL is a municipality in the Königsgarten grosslage in the Südliche Weinstrasse (“Southern Wine Road”) district in Germany’s Pfalz region.
+ALBERSWEIL is a township in the Königsgarten grosslage in the Südliche Weinstrasse (“Southern Wine Road”) district in Germany’s Pfalz region.
 Administratively Albersweil is part of the Verbandsgemeinde (collective municipality) Annweiler am Trifels (Verbandsgemeinde).
 In wine terms Albersweil is located

 BURG TREIFELS The Trifels castle or Burg Trifels (German: Reichsburg Trifels) is a medieval castle at an elevation of 500 m (1,600 ft) near Annweiler.
 It is located high above the Queich valley within the Palatinate Forest on one peak of a red sandstone mountain split into three.
 Trifels Castle is on the peak of the Sonnenberg, and on both of the other two rock elevations there are castle ruins: Anebos Castle and Scharfenberg Castle (demotically called Münz).

 HISTORY The village was first mentioned in 1065.
 Samuel, abbot of the Weissenburg Monastery in Alsace endowed the altars of the Redeemer and the Mother of God; one was in Adelbresddeswilare or Albratheswilre.
 In 985, Duke Otto I took possession of Albersweiler and 67 other locations from the Weissenburgers, as a part of the “Salian Church Robbery.”
 By 1219, the hamlet was controlled by Annweiler.
 By 1274, the town of Landau had taken control, and was using Albersweiler as a quarry.

 By the fifteenth century, Albersweiler had been divided between two different lords, and the main street of the village formed a state border: the southern section became a part of the Duchy of Pfalz-Zweibrücken, and the northern part belonged to Geschlecht von Scharfenberg.